kaikura/ImUs/README.md

 As the audence enters the *exploration space* they are tracked by the camera.
 They are free to move and interact with others.
 They'll find themself immersed in a soundscape.
 The *second camera* films over the *exploration space* to track the people inside the space.

-The structure of the object detector/tracker is the following: there is a real object detector, build using a MobileNet Single Shot detector, which is a combination of:
+The structure of the object detector/tracker is the following: there is a real object detector, build using a MobileNet Single Shot Detector, which is a combination of:
 1) an SSD which discretizes the output space of bounding boxes into a set of default boxes over different aspect ratios and scales per feature map location.
 At prediction time, the network generates scores for the presence of each object category in each default box and produces adjustments to the box to better match the object shape.
 2) A mobileNet, which uses depthwise separable convolution: The general idea behind depthwise separable convolution is to split convolution into two stages, a 3×3 depthwise convolution followed by a 1×1 pointwise convolution.
 This allows us to actually reduce the number of parameters in our network.